 Extra protein in your diet can lead to elevated blood lipids and heart disease as well, since many protein sources are also high in saturated fat.
 It's important to keep your protein intake levels reasonable (no more than 35% of your total calories) to avoid health risks.

 Second, the Paleo lifestyle eliminates many of the healthy foods that we typically eat.
 For example, eliminating dairy products can lead to deficiencies in important nutrients like calcium and vitamin D.

 In eliminating whole grains from your diet, you may also eliminate the bulk of your fiber.

 You may have to compensate with a great deal of high-fiber vegetables or a fiber supplement.

-Third, the Paleo diet can be expensive.
+Third, the Paleo lifestyle can be expensive.
 Meat and produce can be pricey compared to processed foods.

-Although the Paleo diet has many benefits, there are also some risks associated with it.
-It is important to discuss these risks with a doctor before starting the Paleo diet.]
+Although the Paleo lifestyle has many benefits, there are also some risks associated with it.
+It is important to discuss these risks with a doctor before starting the Paleo lifestyle.

 What's on the Menu